National Tramway Museum: Running line

 The running line of the tramway is approximately 1.6 km long.
 The line starts from a stub terminus at Town End where outbound trams board passengers, having first disembarked inbound passengers at Stephenson Place.
 From Town End, about the first 500 m of line is double track, laid in a setted street, flanked by the buildings of the recreated period village, and including the inbound-only Stephenson Place tram stop.
-The street scene is closed off by the Bowes-Lyon Bridge, which the line crosses under on interlaced track.
+The street scene is closed off by the Bowes-Lyon Bridge, which the line crosses under on gauntlet track.
 Just before the bridge, a junction gives access to the depot and yard.

 On the far side of the bridge the line returns to double track and calls at the Victoria Park tram stop, which serves both the recreated Victorian-era public park of the same name, and the main entrance to the site from the car park.
 The double track continues for another 240 m before converging into single track that continues as far as the Wakebridge tram stop and passing loop, which is located some 1 km from Town End.
 Beyond the passing loop, the track returns to single track as far as the Glory Mine tram stop and terminus, where there is a further passing loop and a headshunt, together with a siding.